conduition/conduition.io/source/_posts/shamir-resharing.md

 Resharing also allows shareholders to change the threshold of their shares from $t$ to any new threshold $t'$.
 Shares created from the resharing protocol have the new threshold $t'$ needed to recover the original shared secret.

+As an added bonus, the set of participants can be changed during a resharing session: The set of shareholders _before_ resharing can be different from the set of participants _after_ resharing.
+Any number of old shareholders can be removed and any number of new shareholders can be added.

-All the above should be possible without any opportunity for adversarial shareholders to collude and corrupt the new shares, or learn anything about the secret.
+We want our protocol to work in an operating environment where some of our peers may be malicious.
+The protocol must be _verifiable,_ so that adversarial shareholders cannot collude to corrupt the new shares, or learn anything about the group's secret.
+This is called _verifiable_ secret resharing, or VSR for short.

-## Disclaimer

-**Don't implement this in a production environment!**

-I have only just recently learned about secret resharing.
-Although I have taken the time to explore it and understand it myself, I still need to do more reading of the cryptographic literature before I can confidently say I understand it 100%.
-Please take this article with a grain of salt.
-Always consult an expert before rolling your own crypto.

-I would much appreciate extra review on this concept and feedback about whether its security reduces to other proven schemes.
-If you have any input, please feel free to [send me an email](mailto:conduition@proton.me), or [submit a PR on Github to fix this article](https://github.com/conduition/conduition.io).

 ## Mission